NiskuT/Civilization/docs/rules/recap-of-specific-actions.md

    <td>
 Player pawns are considered yours for mature cities
    </td>
-   <td>If your caravan go to player capital city, place a box on a card of this player and obtain a
+   <td>If your caravan go to player capital city, place a box on a card of this player and obtain a resource
    </td>
   </tr>
   <tr>